Eat in Verona? Let 's try a good Osteria!

-An Osteria has to be a welcoming and familiar place, loved by Verona residents.
-Just crossed the door, look at the"Oste" (bar tender) at work behind the marble or wooden counter, he/she will immediatly salute you with a smile and the familiar italian greeting "buongiorno"
+An Osteria has to be a welcoming, warm and familiar place crowded by Verona locals.
+Just crossed the door, take a look at the"Oste" (bar tender) at work behind the marble or wooden counter, he or she will immediatly salute you with a smile and the familiar italian greeting "buongiorno".

 How and what to eat in a Osteria?
-The culinary experience begins with a quick standin aperitif at the counter: a tartina (canape) or some slices of local cured ham, strictly accompanied by a glass of good wine while waiting for your table to be released.
-It is the best moment to have a chat whit your friends and bar tender.
-Once seated, traditional Veronese cuisine lets' try bigoli (long and thick spaghetti pasta) with duck sauce, potatoes gnocchi and yellow butter and meltin' cheese, baccalà (codfish) "alla vicentina" and as a dessert, a Tiramisù or a slice of the world famous "Pandoro", the most loved and well-known Veronese dessert in the world.
+The culinary experience begins at the counter with a quick standin aperitif: a colored tartina (canape) or some slices of local cured ham, strictly accompanied by a glass of good wine while waiting for your table to be released.
+It is the best moment to have a chat with your friends,relatives or bar tender.

-Innovation cousine or old fashion glory? traditional cuisine does NOT mean "old" or worse to say unhealthy!
+Innovation cousine or old fashion glory? traditional cuisine does NOT mean "old" or much worse to say ..unhealthy!
 The modern cooking techniques of preservation and preparation allow to serve traditional but light, nutritious and healthy food.
-Very important, Osteria taverns have to be a place open for everyone.
-That's why understand the food choices of customers and their needs (celiac disease, allergies to certain products) are key factors in planning the menu.
-There are many traditional local recipes to be use, without depriving the guest of an authentic Verona style experience.
+An osteria has to be a place friendly to everyone that's why understand the food needs of customers (celiac disease, allergies to certain products) are key factors in design our menu.
+There are many local, traditional recipes ready to be use, without depriving our guest of an authentic Verona style food experience.

-Quality and home make.
-Modern Osteria must use high quality ingredients, best organic.
-Use if possibile local farms and wineyards products and process them "at home", so guaranteeing the final quality and taste of the recipes.
-Home made bread, pasta, mustards and sauces are the strenghts of a real Osteria.
 There is no room for pre-processed or purchased mass market foods.
-Don't ask for anything less than quality when you sit at a table of an Osteria for a sincere and unique dining experience!
+Don't ask for anything less than quality when you sit at a table of an osteria for a sincere and unique dining experience!

-Wine, local wine, what else?
-For a truly Verona culinary experience, dishes must be paired by (at least) a glass of local wine.
-Greater the number, better the experience.. :) A good Osteria will offer you a selection of local wines, bottled or by the glass.
-Amarone della Valpolicella, Lugana dal Garda, Soave and sparcling Durello.
-Listen to the waiter, he/she has to tell you at least some very easy explanation of origin, terroir, vintage and grape blend.
+Wine, a lot of local wine, what else?
+For a truly Verona culinary experience, dishes should be paired by (at least) one glass of local wine.
+Greater the number, better the experience.. :) A good osteria will offer you a selection of local wines, bottled or by the glass.
+In Verona you'll find a lo of opportunties to taste the premium red Amarone della Valpolicella, local whites as Lugana dal Garda, Custoza and Soave or the superb bubbles of the sparkling Durello.
+The waiter, has to tell you at least some very easy explanation of origin, terroir, vintage and grape blend.

-How much does a meal cost in an Osteria?
-The writer has the opinion that more than the absolute price, a correct relationship with the quality provided to the customer really worths.
-The search for quality local raw food, a large, qualified and well-paid crew and the high costs of run a business in the old town center impose not to be toomuch cheap.
-Prices are always to be exposed to the customer; there must be no margins of doubts or uncertainties.
+How is the price for a meal in an osteria?
+The writer has this opinion: more than the absolute price, what really worths is the correct relationship with the quality provided.
+The search for high quality local food, a large, qualified and well-paid crew and the high costs of run a business in the old town center impose to be not too much cheap but remember prices are always to be exposed to the customer; there must be no margins of doubts or uncertainties.